Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Initial visit: $112 Subsequent visits: $112 (approx. 1 hr)

-For more information about one of our locations, Royal Oak, Troy, Rochester Hills, and or Grosse Pointe; please call 248-964-9200.
+For more information, or to make an appointment at one of our locations: Royal Oak, Troy, Rochester Hills, Grosse Pointe or West Bloomfield please call 248-964-9200.

 American Academy of Medical Acupuncture